Ottilie Assing

-Ottilie Davida Assing (11 February 1819 – 21 August 1884) was a 19th-century German-American feminist, freethinker, and abolitionist.
+Ottilie Davida Assing (11 February 1819 – 21 August 1884) was a German-American feminist, freethinker, and abolitionist, known for her friendship with Frederick Douglass.

 Early life and education

 Born in Hamburg, she was the eldest daughter of poet Rosa Maria Varnhagen, raised as a Lutheran, and David Assur, a Jewish physician, who converted to Christianity upon marriage and changed his name to Assing.
 He became prominent in his field.
 Her mother was friendly with other literary women, including Clara Mundt and Fanny Lewald, and prominent in liberal circles that supported (but failed to achieve) social revolution in 1848.
 Her aunt Rahel Varnhagen was a noted salon host.

 After the deaths of their parents and the Great Fire of Hamburg in 1842, Assing and her sister Ludmilla went to live with their uncle Karl August Varnhagen von Ense, a prominent literary figure and revolutionary activist.
-His wife, the noted Jewish writer and saloniste Rahel Varnhagen, was long dead.
+His wife Rahel was long dead.
 Ottilie and Ludmilla soon came to blows in that household, and Ottilie left, never to return.